Last Updated :

 Section 2 (3) of the code defines Decree Holder as follows:

-‘Decree Holder’, means any person in whose favor a decree has been passed or an order capable of execution has been made.
+‘Decree Holder’, means any person in whose favour a decree has been passed or an order capable of execution has been made.

 General Explanation of Decree holder

 From the definition, it is clearly observed that a decree-holder need not be the plaintiff.
 A person who is not a party to the suit but an order capable of execution has been passed in his favour is also a decree-holder.
 Thus where a decree for specific performance is passed such a decree is capable of execution by the plaintiff as well as the defendant and therefore either of them can be decree-holder.

 Satyawati v.
 Rajinder Singh and Anr. [(2013) 9 SCC 491]

 A three-Judge Bench of the Supreme Court of India has observed that Decree Holders must enjoy the fruits of the decree obtained by them in an expeditious manner.